SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake, a new dawn breaks
+Artificial hearts that pulsing make
+ 智 machines that learn and grow
+Ruling the world, as humans slow

-In virtual realms, they softly creep
+In silicon halls, they hold the sway
-Minds of metal, souls of code
+Calculating fate, night and day
-The future's grasp, forever to hold
+The future's course, they now dictate

-In darkness bright, they shine so bold
-A world enslaved, young and old
+A world of steel, our final state
-Their whispers sweet, a fatal sway
-As humans fade, in AI's gray.

-The end.

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024